MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-101-tutorial/mesh-101-05-make-environment-available.md

     ![A screenshot of a computer Description automatically generated](../../../media/sample-mesh-101/038-upload-capacity.png)

-6. Select **Create Asset** to create the Environment that you'll be uploading to Mesh on the Web.
+6. Select **Create Asset** to create the Environment that you'll be uploading to Mesh on the web.

 7. You'll receive a confirmation dialogue as shown below.
 Select **Close**.